michal-nahlik/kaggle-melbourne-seizure-prediction-held-out/description.md

  **Held-out evaluation**

  1. Unpack the models from **models.zip** to a folder
- 2. Change file/folder paths in **settings.m** for data,models,features and submission file
+ 2. Change file/folder paths in **settings_local.m** for data,models,features and submission file
  3. Set whether the features are supposed to be saved to disk or not
  4. Run the **/main/run_trained_dt.m** script which will load/generate features for each subject, load trained models and create submission